0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 <br>
 <br>

 Whilst the sandbox does not show the network connection, likely due to resolution issues, we can see there was a network connection following the DNS answer to one of the IP addresses `172.67.170[.]159` using a secure TLS connection.
-Due to the secure wrapping on the connection we cannot see the underlying HTTP requests and any respnses.
+Due to the secure wrapping on the connection we cannot see the underlying HTTP requests and any responses.

 You can see this combination of events in the PCAP using the following Wireshark filter, and the results in _Figure 11_.